LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 // add items to the collection

 foreach (string item in collection) {
-    // do something with the items
+    // do something with the item
 }
 ```